 Apple and Dell both have discounts for students available at:

-Need to borrow equipment (laptop or hotspot)?
+Need to borrow equipment?

 Binghamton University provides a variety of software for students to use for academic and research purposes.
 Below are links to software that students can access while a student at Binghamton University: